AnotherMajid/AnotherMajid/README.md

 <img align="right" alt="GIF" src="code.gif" width="480" height="300" />

- - 🔬 I'm interested about photonics & Quantum technologies.
+ - 🔬 I'm interested about RF, photonics & Quantum technologies.

  - 🔭 I'm working on PCB design for Embedded systems.

  - 💻 and also I'm Working on Software Developing for Desktop & Mobile.

- - 💬 Ask me about Electronics & RF Designs.

- - 💬 and also Ask me about C/C++, Matlab, Python, Javascript, Qt & QML.

  - 📫 How to reach me: you can find my email in my GitHub profile.

 <!--